Dishoarding: Gold

-Gold markets are a good place to look at in order to understand the concept of dishoarding.

-The selling back of physical gold due to economic distress, profit, lack of performance or even political reasons.
-This now commonly happens on the gold market.

-In the case of history, the reasoning for dishoarding was due to distress.
-As the gold price was fixed.
+The gold markets provides a useful illustrative example for examining the concept of dishoarding.
+Nowadays, physical gold may be sold due to economic distress, profit, lack of performance, or even political reasons.
+In the case of history, the reasoning for dishoarding was due to distress, as the gold price was fixed.

 French aristocrats that went to London in order to get away from the French Revolution in 1789 flooded the market with gold coins.
 Gold also came out of Russia in the years following the revolution, as well as more recently from Vietnam once the Americans withdrew in 1975.
 As well as Iran after The Shah's overthrow and Kuwait after the Iraqi invasion.

 On an International scale during the twentieth century, price fluctuations caused dishoarding.
 In the early 1930s dishoarding in India was due to the gold price rising to $35 per ounce as well as economic distress.
 The vast fluctuations in the gold price since 1970 have also motivated making profit on gold instead of distress selling from the Middle East and South – East Asia where high carat gold jewellery was sold at a low profit margin and sold when prices rose sharply.
 Up to150, a tonne (4.8 m oz) of gold was dishoarded in these regions in 1974, 1980, 1986 and to a lower degree in 1993.

 In 1994, vast hoarding also took place in Turkey due to the weak local currency, while more significant dishoarding took place in 1997 – 1998 during the Asian currency crisis when South Korea, Indonesia and Thailand collectively dishoarded hundreds of tonnes of gold.

 The change in direction of a typical trend concerning imports can have an ample effect on a market within a short period.
 The first sign of dishoarding consists of when the local price in markets such as Egypt, Taiwan, Indonesia and Saudi Arabia goes to a discount on the London price.
 If this stays the same for a week or two, shipment of metal back to refineries in Europe will begin.
 In recent years, the French have started dishoarding their traditional stock of bars and coins.
 As the younger generation does not feel the need to hold onto inherited gold.
 In 2000, similar dishoarding took place in other European countries such as Germany, Switzerland, Belgium and Austria.
 The Net dishoarding of physical metal during the year 2000 in Europe is estimated to have added 105 to 145 tonnes (3.4 to 4.7 million oz) to the world supply by GFMS.